-3. quat In the case of a written instruction , where the circumstances giving rise to a suspension are not resolved or are unlikely to be resolved, the Compliance Committee shall following consultation with the Contractor, notify the Council immediately together with any recommendation as to whether such suspension should continue.
-The Council shall decide if the suspension should continue, including the placing of conditions on any recommencement of Exploitation activities
+[3. quat In the case of a written instruction , where the circumstances giving rise to a suspension are not resolved or are unlikely to be resolved, [the Compliance Committee shall following consultation with the Contractor, notify the Council immediately together with any recommendation as to whether such suspension should continue].
+The Council [in accordance with regulations 29 and 29bis,] shall decide if the suspension should continue, including the placing of conditions on any recommencement of Exploitation activities.]

 4. Nothing in this regulation shall preclude the Council from issuing emergency orders pursuant to article 162, paragraph 2(w) of the Convention.]